 Elected mayor of New York City just weeks after the 9/11 attacks in 2001, Mike Bloomberg led the work of rebuilding the World Trade Center site and reviving Lower Manhattan.
 The World Trade Center master plan, approved in 2003, designated a site for a performing arts center.
-In 2006, Mike began his chairmanship of the 9/11 Memorial & Museum and in 2020 became chair of the PAC.
-The opening of the performing arts center in 2023 is integral to the rebuilding of the World Trade Center site and the continued growth and vitality of Lower Manhattan.
+In 2006, Mike began his chairmanship of the 9/11 Memorial & Museum and in 2020 became chair of PAC NYC.
+The opening of the performing arts center in September 2023 is integral to the rebuilding of the World Trade Center site and the continued growth and vitality of Lower Manhattan.